ZBox1005/Academic-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Machine Learning
+    self-supervised&semi-supervised learning, learning and inference with Out-of-distribution data
   - Computer Vision
+    classification and object detection

 # Education to show in About widget
 education: